alalulu8668/asI-ADMM_RL/README.md

 ** All the simulations consider variance in the results, which means multiple realizations are implemented in one results.**

 ** Shaded plot with variance uses stdshade.m file. **

 ## Installation

 May require reinforcement learning package in matlab.

+## Usage
+This code is only for research-oriencted projects.

+## License
+NA

+## Acknowledgements
+Thanks to Yu Ye for implementation of vanila stochastic ADMM.